lee2sman/archiving-artist-spaces/devlog.md

 * web 1.0 - just html (from markdown), css, color images
 * gemini -  gemtext, dithered b&w images

-This workflow would work along Archive-It.
+Need to consider how this workflow could work along with Archive-It.

 ### 2022-10-18